 The statistical level density, $\rho(E,N,Z)$, as function of the excitation energy $U$ can be calculated\cite{So90,LLv5} directly from the experimental data on the energy-spin states, $\{U_i, I_i\}$, as $\rho_i^{\rm exp}=N_i/U_s$, where $N_i$ is the number of states in the $i$-th sample, $i=1,2,...,\aleph$, and $U_s$ is the sample energy length.
-The black dots in Fig.~\ref{fig1} are plotted at mean positions of the experimental excitation energies for each $i$th sample.
+The black dots in Fig.~\ref{fig1} are plotted at mean positions of the experimental excitation energies for each $i$-th sample.

 Convergence of the sample method over the equivalent sample-length parameter $U_s$ of the statistical averaging was conveniently studied through the sample number $\aleph$, for a given spectrum.
-We assume that the statistical {\it plateau} condition on a small change of the single parameter $K$ obtained by the least mean square fit (LMSF) under variations of $\aleph$ is valid.
+We assume that the statistical {\it plateau} condition on a small change of the single parameter $K$ obtained by the least mean square fit under variations of $\aleph$ is valid.
 The statistical condition, $N_i\gg 1$ for all $i$, with $\aleph\gg 1$ on the plateau, determines the accuracy of our calculations.
 Under these conditions all microscopic details can be neglected.
-For a given spectrum, under these statistical plateau conditions, the number $\aleph$ (or the sample lengths $U_s$) plays the role which is similar to that of averaging parameters (Gaussian widths and correction polynomial degrees) in the Strutinsky smoothing procedure for the calculations of the averaged s.p. level density \cite{BD72}.
-This plateau means almost constant values of the critical physical parameter $K$ for different variations of $\aleph$.
+For a given spectrum, under these statistical plateau conditions, the number $\aleph$ (or the sample lengths $U_s$) plays the role which is similar to that of averaging parameters (Gaussian widths and correction polynomial degrees) in the Strutinsky's smoothing procedure for the calculations of the averaged single-particle level density \cite{BD72}.
+In our case, the plateau condition means almost constant values of the critical physical parameter $K$ for different variations of $\aleph$.
 Therefore, the results of Table \ref{table-1}, calculated at the same values of the found plateau, do not depend practically, with the statistical accuracy, on the averaging parameter $\aleph$ within the plateau.
 Good plateau condition was obtained in a wide range around the values near $\aleph\approx 5-7$.
-This is an analog to the energy and density shell corrections being both independent of the Strutinsky smoothing parameters.
+This is an analogue of the energy and the level density shell corrections, in which both are independent of the Strutinsky's smoothing parameters.